esheldon/wq/README.md

 For each node, the usage is displayed using an asterisk * for used cores and a dot . for unused cores.  for example [***....] means three used and 4 unused cores.
-Also displayed is the memory available and the labels/groups for each host.
+Also displayed is the memory available and the groups for each host.

 Here is an example